oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

 ![Enable Overwrite Existing Application](images/perform-rd5.png " ")

 10. You see the Remote Deployment Successful message.
-Your application has been successfully deployed to remote server.
+Your application has been successfully deployed to the remote server.

   ![Application Deployed Successfully](images/perform-rd6.png " ")